prk3/sundae-collab-react/README.md

 - onSelectionChange - A function taking new a selection passing it to the session.
 It accepts a null (when deleting selection) or an object with start and end numbers.

 Because building a custom text component with multi cursor support is difficult, this package includes one, ready to use text component.
+You must import `style.css` file in your project if you use `MultiCursorText`.

 ### `MultiCursorText`